edev/mechanical_keyboard/README.md

 **[TMK]** My understanding is that QMK forked from TMK and that most in the community have chosen QMK.
 While I respect TMK, I initially choose to follow the wisdom of the pack, unless information comes to light that indicates TMK would be the better choice for my use case.

+At this time, either QMK or ZMK might be a great fit for my everyday needs.
+ZMK's more mordern architecture and, in particular, its exceptional battery life argue persuasively in favor of ZMK.
+However, after reviewing all hardware listed on the ZMK docs, I haven't seen a single product that fits my other needs, particularly a TKL form factor [11].
+Therefore, ZMK seems like a dead end for this particular keyboard build.

+Meanwhile, the [Keychron K8 Pro Barebone kit](https://www.keychron.com/products/keychron-k8-pro-qmk-via-wireless-mechanical-keyboard?variant=39755425972313) provides QMK and Bluetooth 5.1 support simultaneously, apparently by using a separate Bluetooth chip [12].
+I'm guessing that this approach is far from technically ideal, but I have heard no complaints from reviewers or users, and the keyboard switches to 1000 Hz polling when connected by USB-C. I find this quite compelling.

 ## Switches

 [Zeal's Zilent V2 (Silent Tactile)](https://zealpc.net/products/zilent?variant=5894817710118) seem to be widely regarded as either the best or among the best silent tactile switches, and Zeal seems to have a reputation for excellence in general.
 I'm tentatively choosing these switches, but I'll try the [Zeal Switch Sampler Pack](https://zealpc.net/products/zeal-switch-sampler-pack?variant=13152556613695) switch tester to confirm that I like them before buying a full set.